 If you were served with a petition for an order of protection Pasco County at either the New Port Richey or Dade City courthouse, then you have come to the right place.
 The attorneys at the Sammis Law Firm aggressively defend people at these hearings against false or exaggerated claims in Pasco County, FL.

 Just because the court granted the temporary request for an ex parte protective order does not mean that the judge will find sufficient evidence to support the allegations at the return hearing, especially when you are represented by an experienced attorney who can present your side of the story.

-Never violate the temporary injunction or let anyone you know contact the petitioner on your behalf.
+Never violate the temporary injunction or let anyone else contact the petitioner on your behalf.
 Instead, follow the letter and spirit of the order to cease all contact with the other person.

 With offices conveniently located in New Port Richey, FL, our attorneys represent clients in injunction hearings throughout the Sixth Judicial Circuit in Pasco County including: